Love Our Local Trees

 Together let’s show just how many local trees are loved!

 A big thank you to everyone who has already shared their favourite tree(s) with us.
-We’ve captured many of the responses received HERE.
+We captured many of the response received HERE.
 Grab a cuppa and have a read of these beautiful stories.

 Frequently Asked Questions

-• What are you going to do with this info?
-Nominated trees will be added to a map for everyone to see.
-We’ll use the location info you provide in the survey (this could be just the suburb or the street name, depending on what you wish to share publicly).
+- What are you going to do with this info?
+These stories are being shared online and added to a display for use at events and local venues.
+They may be used to further promote the message that we love our local trees (either online or in printed materials).
+Down the track, nominated trees may be added to a publicly available map.
+If so, we’ll use the location info you provide in the survey (this could be just the suburb or the street name, depending on what you wish to share publicly).
 We’ll also share these stories locally online, and they will be collated and shared in a display at the October Nature Festival event.

 About us